fogrew/gurylev.com/src/en/site.md

 * are separated in the file system according to the principles of Atomic Design
 * written in pure CSS using the BEM methodology
-* they are not converted using preprocessors like sas or postcss
+* they are not converted using preprocessors like sass or postcss
 * critical styles for loading the first screen are embedded in the pages at the build stage of eleventy
 * non-critical ones are loaded asynchronously